sonosaurus/sonobus/README.md

 Thanks for everyone involved in testing, especially to Christof Ressi for the AOO library.

+### Software development credits:

+- For designing and implementing the Soundboard feature:
+    - Sten Wessel
+    - Hannah Schellekens

 ### Documentation credits:
  - Michael Eskin
  - Tony Becker